Stakedllc/code-samples/eth2/README.md

 # Provison ETH2 Validators

-Follow along to spin up ETH2 validators!
+Provision validators on Staked's secure cloud infrastructure with the ETH2 API.

 ## Getting Started

 ### Generate a Withdrawal Key
-An ETH2 withdrawal key is required before you can provision validators.
-The withdrawal key controls your stake on ETH2, and can be used for any number of validators.
+An ETH2 withdrawal key is required before any provisioning can happen.
+The withdrawal key controls stake on ETH2, and can be used for many validators.

 For the purposes of this walkthrough, we'll use the prysmatic labs validator image to generate a withdrawal key.
 First, you'll need [Docker](https://docs.docker.com/get-docker/) installed, then head over to the command line, and run the following command: